-Parents/carers whose child is not able to sit the test on a Saturday for religious reasons must indicate this when registering for the test and supply a supporting letter from their religious leader.
-These children are likely to be tested on Sunday 11 September 2016.
+Parents/carers whose child is not able to sit the test on a Saturday or Sunday for religious reasons must indicate this to the Admissions Service when registering for the test and supply a supporting letter from their religious leader.
+These children will be tested on an alternative date.

 2.3.6.
-Illness
+Illness:

-If your child is ill on the test day and is unable to sit the test, you must notify either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you have registered for the entrance test) by 4.00 pm on Monday 12 September 2016.
-A medical note (scanned copy, faxed or hand delivered) must be submitted by noon on Wednesday 14 September 2016 for an alternative date to be arranged.
+If your son is ill on the test day and is unable to sit the test, you must notify either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you have registered for the Entrance Test) by 11.59pm on the Monday immediately following the test.
+A medical note (scanned copy, faxed or hand delivered) must be submitted by noon on the Wednesday immediately following the test for an alternative date to be arranged and for the registration to remain as on time.
+If sufficient evidence is not received by this date then the registration for your son to sit the entrance test will be withdrawn.
+If you still wishes for your son to sit the 11+ test you must submit a new registration and this will be classed as late.
+Late candidates will not be tested until after Monday 1st March 2021.

 2.3.7.
-Additional Test Sessions
+Additional Test Sessions:

-The main supplementary 11+ date will be Monday 19 September 2016.
-Others will be held in late November/early December and late January/early February, primarily to accommodate families moving into the area.
-Sessions will also be arranged for parents/carers registering for the test after offer day.
-The same principles for registration apply (for example Warwickshire residents should register with Warwickshire Admissions and can ask that their child's test result is shared with The Grammar Schools in Birmingham).
+Supplementary Test Sessions may be held, primarily to accommodate families moving into the area.
+Sessions will also be arranged for parents/carers registering for the test after offer day and parents/carers are asked to contact Warwickshire Admissions or The Grammar Schools in Birmingham in these circumstances.

 2.3.8.
-Results
+Results:

 Data from all students sitting the test will be used to produce standardised scores.
 Weightings will be applied to the scores achieved in Verbal Reasoning, Non-Verbal Reasoning and Numeracy.
+The weightings applied to the 11+ test scores for each year of entry are determined by the School.